tochinet/StreamCommandParser/readme.md

 Have you ever needed to create a simple command api across various stream interfaces?
 Perhaps human input from a serial monitor, commands stored on an
 SD Card, or commands coming in over a Bluetooth connection?
 This project aims to standardize and simplify registering and handling command invocations across various stream based serial interfaces.
 You could use this to make a remote control vehicle or interact with various IOT devices.
 Woohoo!

-This is the basic stream command parsing library you've been lookingfor.
+This is the basic stream command parsing library you've been looking for.
 It allows use of any Stream interface that commands might come through, such as Serial, BLE and/or an SD card stream.

 StreamCommandParser was written by [jongarrison](https://github.com/jongarrison) and it available [here](https://github.com/jongarrison/StreamCommandParser).